solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 can skip an additional 4 bytes, making the offset 13.

 You then need to determine the length to make the data slice.
-Since the length is variable, we can’t know for sure before fetching the data.
+Since the length is variable, we can't know for sure before fetching the data.
 But you can choose a length that is large enough to cover most cases and short enough to not be too much of a burden to fetch.
 15 bytes is plenty for most first names but would result in a small enough download even with a million users.

-Once you’ve fetched accounts with the given data slice, you can use the `sort` method to sort the array before mapping it to an array of public keys.
+Once you've fetched accounts with the given data slice, you can use the `sort` method to sort the array before mapping it to an array of public keys.

 ```tsx